calsahu/calsahu.github.io/EPICBBSR.md

 }
 </style>

-This was prepared for a knowledge product published by NIUA, using QGIS.
+This was prepared for a knowledge product published by NIUA, made using QGIS.
+It shows the elevation, water bodies, and ward boundaries of Bhubhaeswar, the capital city of the state Odisha in India.
 <img src="image/EPIC_BBSR_KP_2.png" alt="EPIC BBSR Projects">